nonperforming/openspades/README.md

 Turns off the sound when attempting to switch to a weapon with no ammo, or when the server requests it.

 ### cg_animations
-Default: 1
+Default: 0

 Remove many animations, such at the scope-in animation when aiming down sights.
-This is enabled by default because it can be disorientating when quickly scoping in and out with a weapon.

 ### p_hurtTint
 Default: 1